avaneev/a5hash/README.md

 additional inputs per BM assessment.
 This represents a `2^6` (or a 64-fold) increase in the number of required inputs.

-To summarize, `a5hash()` and `a5hash128()` are practically secure against the "blinding multiplication" attack when the `UseSeed` is kept secret and hash outputs are not exposed.
+In summary, when used with a secret 64-bit seed and non-exposed outputs, `a5hash()` and `a5hash128()` are practically resistant to blinding multiplication attacks.
 But this resistance is specific and should not be construed as a complete cryptographic security evaluation.

 This conclusion applies only to hash functions that use a 64-bit seed.
-The 32-bit `a5hash32()` function should not be used in open systems due to security concerns.
+The 32-bit `a5hash32()` function should not be used in open systems due to 32-bit seeding.

 ## Thanks